 But the question itself points to something important…

 It suggests that you are on the ‘wheel of change’: you’re entering the ‘contemplation stage’ by wondering and becoming curious.
-You’re wanting to do something about it…
+You’re beginning to realise that, ‘maybe I do have a problem’…

-Research shows that most people who successfully stop addictive behaviours have been round the ‘wheel of change’ several times and that relapses are not failures but stepping stones to eventual success.
+The thing to realise is that most people who successfully stop addictive behaviours have been round the ‘wheel of change’ several times.
+Relapses are not failures but stepping stones to eventual success.

-But in order to answer that question (how did I end up like this?) we need to address something fundamental to our wellbeing and vital in the battle against addiction…
+In order to answer it, we need to address something fundamental to your wellbeing and vital in the battle against addiction…

 How unmet emotional needs raise your risk of addiction

 Every human being comes into the world with an in-built set of needs: the need for connection to others, the need for attention, the need for safety and security, the need for a sense of belonging, the need for meaning, and so on.
 This continues throughout life.

 When it comes to conquering addiction, one of the things to identify are unmet emotional needs.

 Unmet needs raise stress levels, putting the more primitive ‘survival’ brain in charge.
 We end up seeing things only from a black and white perspective, devoid of the ability to see a bigger picture.